SoftwareGuy/Ignorance/README.md

 ## Installation
 ### Release Method
 1. Grab a release from the [releases page](https://github.com/SoftwareGuy/Ignorance/releases) that says it's a **Pluggable Transport** version.
-2. Make sure you have [Mirror](https://github.com/vis2k/Mirror) installed in your project.
+2. Make sure you have [Mirror](https://github.com/vis2k/Mirror) installed in your project. **Do not use the asset store version as that one is very outdated.**
-3. Extract the downloaded release archive into your project, maybe under `Assets/Packages/IgnoranceTransport`.
+3. Extract the downloaded release archive into your project, maybe under `Assets/Packages/Ignorance`.
 4. Let Unity detect the new scripts and compile.

 ### Git Clone Method